-The median home price in Oregon is $347,800.
+The median home price in Oregon is $515,439.
 It is worth noting, however, that prices haven't always been as high as they are today.
 Much like the rest of the country, real estate in Oregon has experienced both ends of the price spectrum since the last recession.
 Values bottomed out around the first quarter of 2012 because of the Great Recession.
-Since then, prices across the entire state have proceeded to increase for about eight years.
+Since then, prices across the entire state have proceeded to increase for ten consecutive years.

 Appreciation across the Oregon real estate market was most likely the result of the same factors driving national trends: a strengthening economy, improving confidence in the housing market, and a distinct lack of available inventory.
-The unique combination of these factors increased home values across the country, too.
-On a national level, the country’s median home value increased about 40.0% from bottoming out in the Great Recession.
-To put things into perspective, the median home value in the United States is now $243,225.
+The unique combination of these factors increased home values for the better part of a decade.
+That said, the fastest rate of appreciation has taken place during the pandemic.

 Oregon Foreclosure Trends & Statistics